ivykos/MS-data-viewer/README.md

-# seuratplusvisium-data-viewer
+# MS-data-viewer

-This is the Shiny application that contains the functionalities of the Seuratplusvisium R package.
+Shiny application for viewing various data

 Add a Seurat object in .Rds format and the tissue_positions.csv file to the working directory to generate the visualizations.